CLadder: Assessing Causal Reasoning in Language Models: Related Work

 \paragraph{Causality-related skills for NLP.} With the increasing attention on LLMs and causality \citep{zevcevic2023causal,zhang2023understanding}, we review several formulations of causality-related skills for NLP, which we summarize into (1) causality as knowledge, (2) causality as language comprehension, and (3) causality as reasoning.
-In the causality-as-knowledge line of work, many existing studies investigate how well NLP models understand commonsense causality, such as the cause and effect of an agent's action \citep{sap2019atomic}, the motivation and emotional reaction in a social context \citep{Sap2019SocialIQA}, the correspondence of a set of steps with a high-level goal \citep{zhang-etal-2020-reasoning}, the development of a story given a different beginning \citep{qin-etal-2019-counterfactual}, and how in general LLMs serve as a knowledge base of cause and effect \citep{zevcevic2023causal}.
-Importantly, this line of work generally does not define explicit causal graphs, making it difficult to quantitatively define the ground-truth causal relationships in a principled way.
-The {\em causality-as-language-comprehension} line of work stems from traditional linguistic studies on causal connectives and causal language usage \citep{stede-2008-connective,cao-etal-2022-cognitive,yu-etal-2019-detecting}, to the recent causal relation extraction \citep{bethard-etal-2008-building,hidey-mckeown-2016-identifying,xu-etal-2020-review} to extract cause-effect pairs as a subtask of information extraction from text.
-Concurrent work~\citep{kiciman2023causal} focuses on evaluating LLMs on various causality related tasks by leveraging the conceptual knowledge accrued from the training data, rather than formal causal inference.
-Most closely related to our work is the part of the analysis concerning causal sufficiency, which requires counterfactual reasoning, similar to our counterfactual questions.
+In the \textit{causality-as-knowledge} line of work, many existing studies investigate how well NLP models understand commonsense causality, such as the cause and effect of an agent's action \citep{sap2019atomic}, motivation and emotional reaction in a social context \citep{Sap2019SocialIQA}, correspondence of a set of steps with a high-level goal \citep{zhang-etal-2020-reasoning}, development of a story given a different beginning \citep{qin-etal-2019-counterfactual}, and how in general LLMs serve as a knowledge base of causality \citep{zevcevic2023causal}.
+Concurrent work~\citep{kiciman2023causal} focuses on evaluating LLMs on various causality related tasks by leveraging the conceptual knowledge accrued from the training data, rather than formal causal inference, except for their causal sufficiency analysis which is close to our counterfactual questions.
+Importantly, most work in this line does not define explicit causal graphs, making it difficult to quantitatively define the ground-truth causal relationships in a principled way.
+The {\em causality-as-language-comprehension} line of work stems from traditional linguistic studies on causal connectives and causal language usage \citep{stede-2008-connective,cao-etal-2022-cognitive,yu-etal-2019-detecting}, to the recent causal relation extraction \citep{bethard-etal-2008-building,hidey-mckeown-2016-identifying,xu-etal-2020-review} to identify cause-effect pairs as a subtask of information extraction from text.

+Finally, for \textit{causality as formal reasoning}, our \ourdata work formulates the task of causal inference for NLP, and our other work, \textsc{Corr2Cause} \citep{jin2023large}, addresses the causal discovery problem to infer causation from correlation.
+Together, they cover the two major branches of causal reasoning investigated in existing technical literature on causality.
+See a comprehensive comparison of literature in \cref{appd:related}.